Île-d'Aix: History

 In the 16th century, during the French Wars of Religion, the island became Catholic and then Protestant.

 In 1665, nearby Rochefort was established as a strategic harbour for the Kingdom, leading to the construction of many fortifications in the area.
 Vauban built numerous fortifications on the island, which Ferry completed in 1704.

 During the Seven Years' War (1756–1763), the British captured the island in 1757 and destroyed its ramparts as part of the attempted Raid on Rochefort, before withdrawing several weeks later.
 The island was again captured by British forces in 1759 following the Battle of Quiberon Bay and occupied until the end of the war in 1763.
-The fortifications were then rebuilt by several French officers, including Pierre Choderlos de Laclos, the author of Les Liaisons dangereuses.
+The fortifications were then rebuilt by several French officers, including Marc René, marquis de Montalembert and Pierre Choderlos de Laclos, the author of Les Liaisons dangereuses.

 During the French Revolution, in 1794, the island was used as a prison for the suppression of religious opponents in which hundreds of priests were left to die in moored prison-boats.
 About 226 were buried in the sands of Île-d'Aix.

 Napoleonic period

 Napoleon famously visited the island in 1808 and gave directions to reinforce the fortifications.
 He ordered the construction of a house for the commander of the stronghold (today's Musée Napoléon) and the construction of Fort Liedot, named after a colonel killed in the Russian campaign.

-In 1809, the Battle of the Basque Roads (French: Bataille de l'Île d'Aix) was a naval battle off the island of Aix between the British Navy and the Atlantic Fleet of the French Navy.
-On the night of 11 April 1809, Captain Thomas Cochrane led a British fireship attack against a powerful squadron of French ships anchored in the Basque Roads.
+In 1809, the Battle of the Basque Roads (French: Bataille de l'Île d'Aix) was a naval battle off the island of Aix between the Royal Navy and the Atlantic Fleet of the French Navy.
+On the night of 11 April 1809, Captain Thomas Cochrane led a British fireship attack against a squadron of French warships anchored in the Basque Roads.
 In the attack, all but two of the French ships were driven ashore.
-The subsequent engagement lasted three days but failed to destroy the French fleet.
+The subsequent engagement lasted three days but failed to completely destroy the French fleet.

-From 12 to 15 July 1815, Napoleon also spent his last days in France at Île d'Aix, after the defeat at Waterloo, in an attempt to slip past a Royal Navy blockade and escape to North America.
+From 12 to 15 July 1815, after the defeat at Waterloo, Napoleon spent his last days in France at Île d'Aix, in an attempt to slip past a Royal Navy blockade and escape to North America.
 Realising the impossibility of accomplishing his plan, he wrote a letter to the British regent and finally surrendered to HMS Bellerophon, which took him to Torbay and Plymouth before he was transferred to Saint Helena.